syncfusion-content/asp.netwebforms-docs/aspnet/Barcode/Customizing-the-appearance.md

-> Note: This color customization is possible only for one dimensional barcodes and it is not supported for two dimensional barcodes.
+N> This color customization is possible only for one dimensional barcodes and it is not supported for two dimensional barcodes.